penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-classroomssets-classroomset.md

 ## anonymousRooms

-Number of classrooms non-specific defined that it contains the group.
+Number of non-specific defined classrooms that the group contains.

 `anonymousRooms`